 Which siding board should I choose for long-term durability?

-Choose James Hardie HardiePlank Lap Siding if you want the most durable option: it uses fiber‑cement formulation for resistance to rot, impact and extreme weather, has an average rating of 4.6, and is designed to deliver low-maintenance, non‑combustible performance.
+Choose James Hardie HardiePlank Lap Siding if you want the most durable option: it uses a fiber-cement formulation for resistance to rot, impact and extreme weather, is non-combustible (Class A, tested to ASTM E136), and is backed by a 30-year non-prorated product warranty.
+It has an average rating of 4.6 and is designed for low-maintenance, long-term performance.

 What specific feature helps LP SmartSide resist decay and termites?